 A Spiritual Awakening

-The woman preaching on the subway told those standing by to listen, and to look well for God is speaking to us and forewarning us of impending doom.
+The woman preaching on the subway told those standing by to listen, and to look well, for God is speaking to us and forewarning us of impending doom.
 She called to the mothers to grab hold of their children, and husbands to cling to their wives for the time of God was near, and many shall perish.
-She moved into the car, marching up and down the aisles and I felt the spiritual power move through the entire cabin.
+As she moved into the car, marching up and down the aisles and I felt the spiritual power move through the entire cabin.
 She stood right behind me, laid her hands on an individual next to me, and started praying.
-Again, she called to everyone, cast your sins aside and get right with God for the day of reckoning is at hand.
+Again, she called to everyone, cast your sins aside and get right with God, for the day of reckoning is at hand.
 As she walked one last time through the car, I realized not a soul laughed.
-Instead, there were many with their heads down or those who quietly stared the other way.
+Instead, there were many with their heads down or those who stared the other way.
 Perhaps they sensed the same power, but they couldn’t understand what was happening.
-As quickly as she got into the car, she got off and went on marching through the subway with her bible in her hand and our subway car rambled away, and people from every walk of life went back to what they were doing, most everyone except for me.
+As fast as she got into the car, she got off and went on marching through the subway with her bible in her hand and our subway car rambled away, and people from every walk of life went back to what they were doing, most everyone except for me.
 I sat there pondering the next ten minutes trying to understand what she’d been trying to say.
-For the life of me, I couldn’t understand what type of impending doom she was trying to communicate and eventually as we drew near to the city, I became excited and forgot the preaching woman in the subway.
+For the life of me, I couldn’t understand what type of impending doom she was trying to communicate, and as we drew near to the city, I became excited and forgot the preaching woman in the subway.

 Visiting the Towers

 Our first stop was Battery Park, and then we walked a few blocks into the financial district until we headed straight for the Twin Towers, which had always fascinated me.
 The idea was to take my son to the top of the tower so he could get an incredible view of the entire city.
-Unfortunately, the lines were very long, and there was so much to do and see that we decided to go into the other tower to the bottom floor mall and purchase some more film for my camera.
-We stopped to talk to an old black gentleman, a building security attendant who worked just outside the mall.
-He was a kind man who smiled and seemed like he really enjoyed his job and hence to this day I often wonder if he ever made it out of the towers alive.
+When we arrived, the lines were very long.
+Instead, we went to the other tower to visit the bottom floor mall and purchase film for my camera.
+On the way, we stopped to chat with an old black gentleman, a building security attendant who worked just outside the mall.
+He was a kind man who smiled and seemed like he enjoyed his job, and hence to this day I often wonder if he ever made it out of the towers alive.

-I knew I was picking up on something the spirits were whizzing around, and they were whispering frantically to any psychic heart that would listen.
+I knew I was picking up on something the spirits were whizzing around, and they were whispering to any psychic heart that would listen.
 This is what they do right before any kind of disaster.
 I knew this because, in my late teens, I’d had this same feeling when someone I knew had died.
-I listened to my psychic nature, and I became increasingly restless as I went into a drugstore and purchased the film.
+I listened to my psychic nature, and I became restless as I went into a drugstore and purchased the film.
 The burden in my heart hurt, it hurt so bad that I felt like crying, and it was becoming harder and harder for me to breathe.
 I remember my son asking me what was wrong with me.
-For some people, there is spiritual knowledge in the air and all you have to do is listen, be in tune and reach out and grab it.
+For some people, there is spiritual knowledge that vibrates in the surrounding air.
+All you have to do is listen, be in tune, reach out, and grab it.
 I replied to my son, telling him that the building was going to fall, and we needed to get out of there as soon as possible.

 Day of Reckoning

-A Personal Reflection
+A Personal Reflection of September 11th

 Years later I continue to wonder, why me?
-This insignificant little soul who could not have possibly done a thing to help prevent such a terrible and horrific event from occurring that forever changed the course of history.
-Once more, I wondered to myself had I been more aware of my gift and trusted my gut instincts, could I have somehow changed events if I had only spoken up to authorities?
+This insignificant little soul who could not have done a thing to help prevent such a terrible and horrific event from occurring that forever changed the course of history.
+Once more, I wondered to myself, had I been more aware of my gift and trusted my gut instincts, could I have somehow changed events if I had only spoken up to authorities?
 Another perplexing thought - would they have treated me as if I were crazy in doing so?

 I’ve concluded - most likely so.

 I’ve rehashed these scenarios inside my mind at least a hundred times - to this day I still don’t have any solid answers.

-In the end, all that I know is that my third eye is more aware than ever before - should I experience another catastrophic premonition again - God forbid.
+The only thing I know is that my third eye is more aware than ever before - should I experience another catastrophic premonition again - God forbid.

-© 2018 Ziyena Brazos
+© 2018 ziyena